monetha/go-verifiable-data/README.md

 WARN [10-24|16:30:45.000] Done.
 ```

-The output can be saved to a file and converted to the table:
+The output can be saved to a file and converted to the table.
+Currently three passports are deployed:

 |passport_address|first_owner|block_number|tx_hash|
 |----------------|-----------|------------|-------|